John Eustace: Derby County

 In July 2013, it was confirmed by Derby County that Eustace had rejoined the club on trial, with a view to earning a contract and after impressing Nigel Clough in pre-season training and friendly games, Eustace verbally agreed a one-year contract with Derby and the move was made official on 24 July.
-Eustace was originally expected to play a bit part role and according to Clough Eustace was to act as cover in his natural central midfield position as well as being an emergency central defender.
+According to Clough, Eustace was signed to act as cover in his natural central midfield position as well as being an emergency central defender.
 Eustace came on as a late substitute for Will Hughes in Derby's opening game against Blackburn Rovers.
 His first Derby start was in the 1–0 League Cup win at Oldham Athletic.
-Eustace scored the first goal of his second spell at Derby with a looping header against Queens Park Rangers on 10 February 2014, at Pride Park.
+He scored the first goal of his second spell at Derby with a looping header against Queens Park Rangers on 10 February 2014, at Pride Park.

-He picked up a serious knee cartilage injury against Ipswich Town in a 1–0 victory on 10 January 2015, a focal point in defensive central midfield, Eustace had only been on the losing side once in 14 appearances prior to his injury for Derby during the 2014–15 season.
+Eustace suffered a serious knee cartilage injury against Ipswich Town in a 1–0 victory on 10 January 2015.
 His manager Steve McClaren described Eustace's injury as a 'big blow'.
+A focal point in defensive central midfield, Eustace had only been on the losing side once in 14 appearances prior to his injury for Derby during the 2014–15 season.
 The injury required an operation and ruled him out for the remainder of the season.
 Eustace was released by Derby in June 2015.

-On 22 June 2015, Eustace was linked with a move to Scottish giants Rangers, with newly appointed manager Mark Warburton claiming, "People like John Eustace are few and far between, people like John are ultra-professional on and off the pitch.
-They are great role models.
-If you look at his record and the win ratio when John's playing, it's really important.
-He had a big role to play at Derby over the last few years."
+On 22 June 2015, Eustace was linked with a move to Scottish club Rangers, with newly appointed manager Mark Warburton stating: "People like John Eustace are few and far between, people like John are ultra-professional on and off the pitch.
+They are great role models."
 Despite the link to Rangers, Eustace retired from playing due to his injury.